Anaphylaxis

 WHAT IS ANAPHYLAXIS?

 Anaphylaxis (also known as anaphylactic shock or an anaphylactic reaction) is the most severe form and potentially life-threatening allergic reaction that requires immediate treatment and urgent medical attention.
-The reaction can occur within seconds, minutes or hours after exposure to an allergen, such as those found in foods, insects or medicines.
+The reaction can occur within seconds, minutes or hours after exposure to an allergen, such as those found in foods, insects or medicines, etc.

-If anaphylaxis is not treated immediately, commonly with epinephrine, it can be fatal.
-If you experience or are in the presence of someone that is experiencing anaphylaxis/ encountering an immediate serious reaction (this may include difficulty breathing, wheezing, throat tightening, swelling, collapse, etc), call or have someone call triple zero (000) immediately.
+If you experience or are in the presence of someone who encounters a serious reaction (this may include difficulty breathing, wheezing, throat tightening, swelling, collapse, etc), follow their action plan or emergency instructions and call or have someone call Triple Zero (000) immediately.

 SYMPTOMS